Rebuilding Trust After Betrayal

 What the hurt partner needs

-That usually means honesty, transparency, patience with the waves of pain, and not being rushed to “get over it.”
-Trust returns through consistent actions over time, not reassurance alone.
+That usually means honesty, transparency, and patience with the waves of pain that come without warning.
+It also means not being rushed to get over it on someone else’s timeline.

 What the partner who broke trust must do

-Genuine accountability without defensiveness, willingness to answer the hard questions, and steady, repeated trustworthiness are what slowly rebuild safety.
-Words matter, but proof lives in actions.
+Genuine accountability without defensiveness, a willingness to answer the hard questions even when they are repeated, and steady, repeated trustworthiness are what slowly restore safety.
+Words matter, but the proof lives in actions.

 Why it takes time